 A successful onboarding plan ensures that new employees feel welcome and connected to your organization and helps in setting clear expectations and boundaries.
 Research shows that a positive onboarding experience leads to employee retention.

 A positive onboarding experience is particularly important for newly hired employees working remotely.
 The following is a guide for hiring managers to help navigate the challenges inherent in remote onboarding.

 New Hire Activities

 So much of our work is relationship-based.
-How do we manage, motivate, and engage staff from a distance, and how do we maintain relationships with our colleagues and stakeholders?
+How do we manage, motivate, and engage staff in a hybrid workplace, and how do we maintain relationships with our colleagues and stakeholders?